 - All assignments must be turned in on time.
 Any late assignments are subject to a 10% penalty per day for each day past the due date.
-No late assignments will be accepted after the beginning of the class period following the due date. - All program submissions must be submitted to Moodle via a single file named rebelmailID.rb. - Programming assignments that violate academic integrity standards will be handled in accordance with the university's Student Academic Misconduct Policy, located at:
+No late assignments will be accepted after the beginning of the class period following the due date. - All program submissions must be turned in as a single file named one of rebelmailID.sql, rebelmailID.php, rebelmailID.js, or rebelmailID.tgz, as appropriate to the individual assignment requirements. - Programming assignments that violate academic integrity standards will be handled in accordance with the university's Student Academic Misconduct Policy, located at: